Peruvian cuisine: History

 The presence of the various altitudinal floors of the Andes mountain range in Peru and its proximity to the geographical equator allows the existence of a series of microclimates and species, from areas of usual snowfall to tropical forests; With 84 of the 104 climatic zones on the globe, it is one of the 12 countries in the world with the greatest mega-diversity.
 It has suitable conditions for growing fruits and vegetables throughout the year.
 Likewise, the Humboldt Current of cold oceanic waters that run through the Pacific Ocean off the Peruvian coast allows the existence of a great variety of fish and shellfish (Peru is one of the main fishing countries in the world).

 Peru is a diverse country and that can be reflected in its food.
 Both immigration and the Spanish bringing in slaves from Africa contributed to some of Peru's diversity.
 In 1527 the Spanish started to bring people from Africa.
 30 to 40 percent of Lima, Peru's population was of African descent.
 Women did domestic work or vended food.
 African influence played a role in shaping the national food heritage of Peru.
 A woman named Doña Josefa Marmanillo created turron or Turrón de Doña Pepa.
-She was an Afro- Peruvian slave that lived in Lima, Peru.
-Her desert is eaten during the Señor de los Milagros (Lord of Miracles) feast that is celebrated every October.
+She was an Afro- Peruvian slave who lived in Lima, Peru.
+Her dessert is eaten during the Señor de los Milagros (Lord of Miracles) feast that is celebrated every October.
 The month is also known as the purple month because of the procession colors.
-Another desert eaten during the celebration is mazamorra morada (purple pudding).
+Another dessert eaten during the celebration is mazamorra morada (purple pudding).